 |Fort Lauderdale, FL, USA||FLL||AirTran, Jet Blue, Spirit Airlines|

 |Miami, FL, USA||MIA||Air Berlin, American Airlines, British Airways, WestJet|

 |Tampa, FL, USA||TPA||Jet Blue, Southwest Airlines|

 |Windsor Locks, CT, USA||BDL||Jet Blue|

-If you're going to fly from across "the Pond" the following table is the one you need.
+If you're going to fly across the Atlantic the table below will be helpful.